opengovsg/postmangovsg/docs/sending.md

 Given that it takes time to queue the messages from ground truth into the ops table, it would be great to have a worker doing the enqueueing while the sender worker picks up messages to send.
 It would speed things up.
 However this poses several challenges:

 - If the enqueue worker is slower than the sending worker, then the sending worker may incorrectly assume that there are no more messages to send.
 What then would the termination condition be for a logger worker to finalize the job?
-- If there are enqueue worker is slower than the sending worker, it might create bias towards new jobs with credentials that are not in use.
+- If there are enqueue worker is faster than the sending worker, it might create bias towards new jobs with credentials that are not in use.

 ### Why not just use indexes to speed things up?
 We could.
 However, we opted for a ground-truth/ops table set up because the ground truth table eventually will grow large enough to slow down any indexes.
 Indexes also slow down insertion when someone uploads a csv of recipients.
 That being said, we still need to spend time analyzing the performance of this setup and welcome more enlightened suggestions.